 What Can Groups Do Now?

-In our podcast, we recognize that a lot of healthcare’s issues are BIG issues that need the involvement of the government, a mega healthcare system, or some other large entity to reframe the conversation.
-That said, looking to the large entities to solve our problems can take away the ownership that we can have to start improving things now.
+In our podcast, we recognize that a lot of healthcare’s issues are BIG issues that need the involvement of the government or a mega healthcare system to reframe the conversation.
+That said, looking to the large entities to solve our problems can take away the ownership that we can have.